MrGreat-0/URL-Shortner/README.md

     🚫 Rate limiting on URL creation (based on IP or user)

-    ⏳ Expiration logic for short URLs (30 days for guests, 7 days for users)
+    ⏳ Expiration logic for short URLs (3 days for guests, 7 days for logged-in users)

     🧱 Friendly 404 and Expired Link Error Page (via EJS + frontend route)
 ```